marsh-circle/civicrm-training-guide/docs/sessions/organising-data.md

 People tend to get quite hung up on the difference between groups and tags, and everyone has their own way of using them.
 Ask if there are any examples from the audience.
 It is worthwhile giving a few pointers here.
 Here are some suggestions:

 - There is quite a lot of overlap between tags and groups
-- There are some things that groups can do that tags can't, and visa versa (see handout for details)
+- There are some things that groups can do that tags can't, and vice versa (see handout for details)
-- You'll learn from experience when to use one and not the other.
+- You'll learn from experience when to use one and not the other
-- You can reasonably easily change from a group to a tag and visa versa (select all contacts with a tag, and add them to a group)
+- You can reasonably easily change from a group to a tag and vice versa (select all contacts with a tag, and add them to a group)

 Take questions from the learners on their use cases.